top of page

 What is Cognitive Stimulation Therapy?

-It's about keeping the mind active and engaged through personalised, interactive activities that combine cognitive, social, and physical stimulation (like memory exercises, engaging discussions, and gentle movement)
+Cognitive Stimulation Therapy (CST) is an evidence-based program designed to support people living with dementia to achieve their best potential.
+It keeps the mind active and engaged through personalised, interactive activities that combine cognitive, social, and physical stimulation — like memory exercises, meaningful discussions, and gentle movement.

 The Science Behind Cognitive Stimulation Therapy